Maximilian-Winter/llama-cpp-agent/ReadMe.md

 title='The Feynman Lectures on Physics' author='Richard Feynman, Robert B. Leighton, Matthew Sands' published_year=1963 keywords=['physics', 'textbook', 'Nobel laureate', 'The Great Explainer', 'California Institute of Technology', 'undergraduate', 'lectures'] category=<Category.NonFiction: 'Non-Fiction'> summary="The Feynman Lectures on Physics is a physics textbook based on lectures by Nobel laureate Richard Feynman, known as 'The Great Explainer'.
 The lectures were presented to undergraduate students at Caltech between 1961 and 1963.
 Co-authors of the book are Feynman, Robert B. Leighton, and Matthew Sands."

 ```

-### Function Calling Example
+### Manual Function Calling Example
-This example shows how to do function calling pydantic models.
+This example shows how to do function calling with pydantic models.
 You can also convert Python functions with type hints, automatically to pydantic models using the function:
 `create_dynamic_model_from_function` under: `llama_cpp_agent.gbnf_grammar_generator.gbnf_grammar_from_pydantic_models`

 ```python
 from enum import Enum